$3,100,000Pressure sore death

 • Freedom to make their own medical and personal choices

-• Physical abuse and restraint
+• Physical abuse and improper use of restraints

 • Emotional and psychological abuse